 Children born with one or both of these conditions usually need the skills of several professionals to manage the problems associated with the defect such as feeding, speech, hearing, and psychological development.
 In most cases, surgery is recommended.
-When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Spagnoli, Dr. Full or Dr. Aycock, the results can be quite positive.
+When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Spagnoli or Dr. Full, the results can be quite positive.

 Cleft Lip Treatment